 It seems so simple – to heal people.
 I’m not sure if it’s because I know God will heal them or because of the faith of the people, lol.

 God is so good!

-The rest of the DVD collections were, blessing the families with prayer.
-They are such and amazing culture.
+The rest of the DVD collections were such a blessing because we prayed with so many families.
+They are such an amazing culture.
 Vanuatu is called the happiest place on Earth and I can honestly see why!